-How did a substance used in rocket fuel – perchlorate* — end up approved for use in our food?
-The fact is, our food contains chemicals that may result in serious health risks, especially for young children.
+Our food contains chemicals that may result in serious health risks, especially for young children.
 Some of these chemicals are purposefully added to food or packaging to flavor, color, preserve, package, process and store our food.
 Because of a flawed law and weak enforcement, many chemicals are inadequately tested or not tested at all, and others are never even independently reviewed for safety.

 EDF is working to make safer food available for all.
-We’re urging corporate leaders to improve the safety of food additives, and together with allied organizations, we are committed to strengthening the law and modernizing the current regulatory system to remove hazardous chemicals from the food supply.
+We're calling on corporate leaders to improve the safety of the food they sell, and working with allied organizations to strengthen and modernize the regulatory system to ensure hazardous chemicals are removed from the food supply.
 We do not currently work on pesticides.

 A broken system

 While the Food Additives Amendment of 1958 gives the Food and Drug Administration oversight of chemicals added to our food directly as ingredients and those that end up in food as contaminants, the agency lacks the tools and authority to do its job.

 For FDA to ensure our food is safe, we must: